piyushkumbhare/numbertheory/README.md

 The parent `Makefile` has a `clean` rule.
 Similar to the creation of the binaries, it will go into each subdirectory and run the `clean` rule of its `Makefile`.
 This will remove all object files (`*.o`) from the subdirectories and empty the `bin/` directory.

 ## Final thoughts

+Taking a course on Number Theory has been a super fun and exciting experience since I got exposure to a completely new side of mathematics.
+I want to learn more about this stuff in the future and am always looking to apply my knowledge of math within computer science (especially with things like cryptography!).

+Again, this is just an experimental playground for me in my Number Theory journey, so I'm bound to make mistakes here and there.
+Feel free to correct me or suggest changes to my code, or even tell me new ideas to implement!
+Thanks for stopping by and I hope you enjoyed your stay. :D